-For fifteen years, I have maintained a commitment to caring for others and the field of Nursing.
-As an RN, I have taken care of patients from the day they are born until the day they die, have supported a family of a young child having their first asthma attack to supporting the family of a loved one taking their last breath.
-From conducting a sports physical to helping set a fractured bone to listening to the story of a broken heart to diagnosing heart disease.
-One patient at a time, I have been involved in the amelioration of lives, and have only been left wanting to give and do more.
+For fifteen years, I have maintained a commitment to caring for others and the nursing field.
+As an RN, I have taken care of patients from the day they are born until the day they die and have supported a family of a young child with their first asthma attack and the family of a grandparent taking their last breath.
+From conducting sports physicals to helping set a fractured bone or diagnosing heart disease, one patient at a time, I have been involved in saving lives and have only been left wanting to give and do more.
 Pursuing an MSN is more than just a logical or natural progression for my career.
-It is a life choice, one that is backed by highly refined clinical acumen and in-depth exposure to an array of set-ups, and levels of care.
+It is a life choice, one that is backed by highly refined clinical acumen and in-depth exposure to an array of set-ups and levels of care.

-Becoming a Family Nurse Practitioner will bring years of skills to bear in a field that will bring me new challenges, expanding on my existing foundation of clinical knowledge, an extension that will bring more hands-on experiences, diagnosing and managing conditions ranging from common to complex, from acute to chronic.
-Moreover, upon completing my FNP training, I am intent upon practicing in a local private practice serving the people in and around my community.
-My years of multidisciplinary teamwork have prepared me for the FNP working environment, one in which I anticipate collaborating with physicians, as well as support personnel.
+Becoming a Family Nurse Practitioner will bring years of skills to bear in a field that will bring new challenges, expanding on my existing clinical knowledge, extending my hands-on experiences, and diagnosing and managing conditions ranging from standard to complex, from acute to chronic.
+Upon completing my FNP training, I intend to practice in a local private practice serving my community.
+My years of multidisciplinary teamwork have prepared me for the FNP working environment, where I look forward to collaborating with physicians and support personnel.

-I bring with me to the student body and profession practical experience in pediatrics and med/surg, and have worked with both developmentally and mentally challenged patients, in private family practice as well as hospital situations across the US.
-In the most practical terms, I have become completely adept and comfortable with many computerized medical health record systems, and medical software such as Cerner applications.
+I bring practical experience in pediatrics and Med/Surg to the student body and profession.
+I have worked with developmentally and mentally challenged patients in private family practice and hospital situations across the US.
+I have become entirely adept and comfortable with many computerized medical health record systems and medical software, such as Cerner applications, in the most practical terms.

-XXXX is my sole choice for academic development.
-Having lived and worked only thirty miles from the school, I have only heard the highest praise for the quality faculty, diverse student body and the breadth and autonomy of the nursing curriculum.
-I eagerly await beginning this next chapter in my career – my life – continuing as I entered, to bring compassionate care to those that need it most.
+XXXX is my only choice for nursing school.
+Having lived and worked only thirty miles from the school, I have only heard the highest praise for the quality faculty, diverse student body, and breadth and autonomy of the nursing curriculum.
+I eagerly await beginning this next chapter in my career, bringing compassionate care to those that need it most.